visualworks/kombigode/wp-content/plugins/pushalert-web-push-notifications/readme.txt

 7. WooCommerce Price Drop and In-Stock Notifications

 == Changelog ==

+= 2.2.0 =
+* Added option for featured image to be used as large image in notifications.
+* Performance Improvement

 = 2.1.0 =
 * All settings and options have been centralized under one menu "PushAlert".